Four Tips to Maintain Brand Trust and Protect Your Reputation During a Social Media Crisis

 We’ve seen organizations struggle with the after effects of knee-jerk statements that do not have depth, or postings that sound good but are not backed up by actions an organization has taken or intendeds to take.
 Avoid airy, speculative statements.
 For example, if your company struggles with diversity it is not enough to just say we can do better – tell audiences how you will do better.
 Then be sure to deliver results by the timeline you share.
 Will you be starting a diversity, equity and inclusion committee?
 Will you be reviewing your hiring process to determine if there is implicit bias?
 Within your organization, discuss practical opportunities for improvement before making an empty statement.
 If your employees are not aligned and do not believe the statement you post to be the truth, they will be the first to call it out.
 Sometimes, it’s okay to say we do not have the answers yet, but are committed to finding them.
 And be sure to follow through with your actions and update your followers.
 Your employees should learn about any new initiatives from you before reading about them on social media.

-Istock 1197257945
+iStock 1197257945

 Don’t let the perfect be the enemy of the good.”